MOOCDataAnalysis/subtitles/README.md

 ![Existing branches in the repository](./uploadInstructions/figures/branchswitch2.png)

-If there is a branch called "WeekXYY" where X is the week number and YY is the abbreviation of the language you want to add (e.g. NL for Dutch) than a branch already exists and you can [add your work there](./uploadInstructions/existingBranch.md) If no such branch exists, you will have to [create one yourself](./uploadInstructions/newBranch.md).
+If there is a branch called "WeekXYY" where X is the week number and YY is the abbreviation of the language you want to add (e.g. NL for Dutch) then a branch already exists and you can [add your work there](./uploadInstructions/existingBranch.md) If no such branch exists, you will have to [create one yourself](./uploadInstructions/newBranch.md).
 If you